Cooty/the-bedechka-case/README.md

 **Note:** Steps 3-9 should be optional if you've already run the site locally.

 If you want to change frontend files, then you'll have to run `cd app/ && npm run watch` on your host machine.
 After that changes to SCSS and TS files should be automatically reflected in the browser.
-(Reload is neccesseray - **TODO:** Add hot reload to dev environment!)
+(Reload is necessary - **TODO:** Add hot reload to dev environment!)

 ## Backend